 The trip that this German naturalist made through what are now Venezuela, Colombia, Ecuador, Peru, Cuba, Mexico, and the United States between 1799 and 1804 had profound influences on the continent.

 These two men are also bound by differences.
 Columbus, traveling with an army, discovered the material wealth that led to servitude; Humboldt, traveling with only one companion, the French botanist Aime Bonpland, discovered a wealth of knowledge that led to liberation.
-In this sense, there are those who prefer to classify the German as "the scientific discoverer of America".
+In this sense, some prefer to classify the German as "the scientific discoverer of America".

 The arrival of the German in America, three centuries after Columbus, once again changed the destiny of the continent and the axis of world power.